 In celebration of Youth Art Month (YAM) and working with local arts educators, each year Waterville Creates hosts a month-long exhibition featuring artwork by students of all ages from over a dozen schools.
 In addition to the exhibition, Waterville Creates presents a number of associated, free, family-friendly programs, which have included Grandparents’ Day, a family paint night, Art Yoga for Kids, and more.

 Maine Student Film Crew, Conference + Festival

-In partnership with the Mid-Maine Technical Center, we present a robust series of educational filmmaking programs and events for students and educators.
-A free online workshop series serves students in grades 7-12; an annual in-person conference brings hands-on training and professional mentorship; and one of the oldest student film festivals in the country, the Maine Student Film + Video Festival, recognizes K-12 filmmaking achievements during the Maine International Film Festival.
+In partnership with the Mid-Maine Technical Center, we present one of the oldest student film festivals in the country, the Maine Student Film + Video Festival, recognizing K–12 filmmaking achievements during the Maine International Film Festival.

 Waterville Opera House School Shows

 During the academic year, the Waterville Opera House offers a selection of performances designed to meet the curricular, financial, and scheduling needs of area classrooms and home-school groups.
 Spanning the topics of children’s literature, science, and history through plays and musical performances, these events are many students’ first opportunity to experience live performing arts.
 Each year, over 4,000 children participate in the Waterville Opera House School Shows program.

 Waterville Opera House collaborates with Missoula Children’s Theatre, an internationally recognized touring group, to present weeklong theatre camps during February and summer vacations for students in grades 1 through 8.
 Theatre camp provides children with hands-on opportunities to learn about the theatrical process.
 Each week concludes with a fully realized performance, with scenery, costumes, and props.

 Ticonic Gallery + Studios